panpanzhang99299/panpanzhang99299.github.io/_publications/gao2024characterizing.md

 date: 2024-08-24
 venue: 'Journal of Medical Imaging'
 paperurl: 'https://doi.org/10.1117/1.JMI.11.4.044007'
-citation: 'Gao, C., Yang, Q., Kim, M. E., Khairi, N. M., Cai, L. Y., Newlin, N. R., Kanakaraj, P., Remedios, L. W., Krishnan, A. R., Yu, X., Yao, T., Zhang, P., Schilling, K. G., Moyer, D., Archer, D. B., Resnick, S. M., Landman, B. A., the Alzheimer's Disease Neuroimaging Initiative and the BIOCARD Study Team.
+citation: "Gao, C., Yang, Q., Kim, M. E., Khairi, N. M., Cai, L. Y., Newlin, N. R., Kanakaraj, P., Remedios, L. W., Krishnan, A. R., Yu, X., Yao, T., Zhang, P., Schilling, K. G., Moyer, D., Archer, D. B., Resnick, S. M., Landman, B. A., the Alzheimer's Disease Neuroimaging Initiative and the BIOCARD Study Team.
 (2024). &quot;Characterizing patterns of diffusion tensor imaging variance in aging brains. &quot;<i>Journal of Medical Imaging</i>,
-<b>11</b>(4), 044007.'
+<b>11</b>(4), 044007."
 ---
-A network-based method applied to collaborative filtering in recommender systems is introduced in this paper.
-Specifically, a novel mixed-membership stochastic block model with a conjugate prior from the exponential family is proposed for bipartite networks.
-The analytical expression of the model is derived, and a variational Bayesian algorithm that is computationally feasible for approximating the untractable posterior distributions is presented.
-Extensive simulations show that the proposed model provides more accurate inference than competing methods with the presence of outliers.
-The proposed model is also applied to a MovieLens dataset for a real data application.
+Purpose:
+===
+As large analyses merge data across sites, a deeper understanding of variance in statistical assessment across the sources of data becomes critical for valid analyses.
+Diffusion tensor imaging (DTI) exhibits spatially varying and correlated noise, so care must be taken with distributional assumptions.
+Here, we characterize the role of physiology, subject compliance, and the interaction of the subject with the scanner in the understanding of DTI variability, as modeled in the spatial variance of derived metrics in homogeneous regions.

+Approach:
+===
+We analyze DTI data from 1035 subjects in the Baltimore Longitudinal Study of Aging, with ages ranging from 22.4 to 103 years old.
+For each subject, up to 12 longitudinal sessions were conducted.
+We assess the variance of DTI scalars within regions of interest (ROIs) defined by four segmentation methods and investigate the relationships between the variance and covariates, including baseline age, time from the baseline (referred to as "interval"), motion, sex, and whether it is the first scan or the second scan in the session.

+Results:
+===
+Covariate effects are heterogeneous and bilaterally symmetric across ROIs.
+Inter-session interval is positively related (p << 0.001) to FA variance in the cuneus and occipital gyrus, but negatively (p << 0.001) in the caudate nucleus.
+Males show significantly (p << 0.001) higher FA variance in the right putamen, thalamus, body of the corpus callosum, and cingulate gyrus.
+In 62 out of 176 ROIs defined by the Eve type-1 atlas, an increase in motion is associated (p < 0.05) with a decrease in FA variance.
+Head motion increases during the rescan of DTI (∆µ = 0.045 mm per volume).

+Conclusions:
+===
+The effects of each covariate on DTI variance and their relationships across ROIs are complex.
+Ultimately, we encourage researchers to include estimates of variance when sharing data and consider models of heteroscedasticity in analysis.
+This work provides a foundation for study planning to account for regional variations in metric variance.

-<button class="IPbutton" type="button" onclick="window.location='https://doi.org/10.1016/j.csda.2023.107836'">Article</button>
+<button class="IPbutton" type="button" onclick="window.location='https://doi.org/10.1117/1.JMI.11.4.044007'">Article</button>
-<button class="IPbutton" type="button" onclick="window.location='https://panpanzhang99299.github.io/files/liu2024variational.bib'">BibTex</button>
+<button class="IPbutton" type="button" onclick="window.location='https://panpanzhang99299.github.io/files/gao2024characterizing.bib'">BibTex</button>
-<button class="IPbutton" type="button" onclick="window.location='https://mathscinet.ams.org/mathscinet-getitem?mr=4636722'">AMS:Mathematical Reviews</button>
+<button class="IPbutton" type="button" onclick="window.location='https://pubmed.ncbi.nlm.nih.gov/39185477'">PubMed</button>